mooatib/Alcoometre/README.md

 # Soûlac

-An app to track your alcohol consumption.
+An app to track your alcohol consumption. :beer: